hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

     instruction?
 If so, for which instructions is it possible?
 (Does this seem like a good idea, from a critical path point of view?)
     - Yes you can definitely pipeline, and it should could have a problem in the critical path point of view because the critical path of the a `fetch + execute = execute`, however, this should not change the clock rate as the clock period would still the critical time of the instruction that takes the longest to execute.
+    - No you cannot pipeline because there is a synchonous read path, you can still pipeline tho, but you will need to use 2 read paths, one for reading instructions and one for reading data, this way you can read from two addresses in the same cycle.

 - The three test-cases don't actually test all instructions.
 Try adding a test-case that tests any missed instructions.
     - This is propably the easiest task.
     - I believe there is an inconsistency in the code, I believe that the instruction JGE should jump to the `instr_const` instead of the value in `acc` as proven by the contradiction in the disassembler.
+    - Done.

 - Think through edge-cases, and try to add test-cases.
 The MIPS presented here contains one known edge-cast failure, and possibly other unknowns.
 Traditional problem edge cases include:

-    - Sign extension
+    - Sign extension - done
-    - Greater-than versus greater-or-equal
+    - Greater-than versus greater-or-equal - done
     - Wrap-around of addresses

     The purpose of this type of infrastructure